 How Random Forest Works

 Let’s look at random forest in classification, since classification is sometimes considered the building block of machine learning.
-Below you can see how a random forest would look like with two trees:
+Below you can see how a random forest model would look like with two trees:

 Random forest has nearly the same hyperparameters as a decision tree or a bagging classifier.
 Fortunately, there’s no need to combine a decision tree with a bagging classifier because you can easily use the classifier-class of random forest.
 With random forest, you can also deal with regression tasks by using the algorithm’s regressor.

 Random forest adds additional randomness to the model, while growing the trees.
 Instead of searching for the most important feature while splitting a node, it searches for the best feature among a random subset of features.
 This results in a wide diversity that generally results in a better model.

-Therefore, in a random forest, only a random subset of the features is taken into consideration by the algorithm for splitting a node.
+Therefore, in a random forest classifier, only a random subset of the features is taken into consideration by the algorithm for splitting a node.
 You can even make trees more random by additionally using random thresholds for each feature rather than searching for the best possible thresholds (like a normal decision tree does).